-I am a Senior Lecturer (universitetslektor) at Lund Observatory at Lund University
+I am a Professor of Astronomy at Lund Observatory in the Department

-in Sweden.
-Here I work on topics such as planet formation, accretion
+at the University of Copenhagen.
+I work on the topics planet formation,

-I finished my PhD in 2007 at Max Planck Institute for Astronomy in
+I obtained my PhD degree in 2007 at the Max Planck Institute for Astronomy and at

-Heidelberg.
-After that I spent a bit more than two years as a postdoc
+Heidelberg University.
+After that I spent a bit more than two years as